pritansh-sahsani/Transcriber-app/README.md

 transcripts (list): A list of transcripts, each containing [start_time, end_time, text].

-filepath (str): The file path to save the generated transcript file.
+Returns:
+vtt_file_text(string): string that can be saved to a .vtt to save the transcript.

 Example Usage: